ranaxsahil/asteroids/Readme.md

 ## Currently working on

-- Adding the Asteroids explosion and breaking
+- Adding the Asteroids breaking into smaller asteroids
-- Make the code more readable by using headers files
-- Use Makefile to compile the code instead of a single file
+- Adding songs in the background

 ## Finished

 - Added stars in background with random placement each game
 - Added Asteroids in the game
+- Made code more readable
+- Added distroying astroid